Do you have an existing project to submit?

 Projects are selected by the MEM’s Community Engagement Committee, which is composed of fourteen people: eight Montrealers from diverse backgrounds and six members of the MEM team.

 The committee reviews all submitted projects and annually selects three or four projects that correspond to the Kiosque objectives listed above.
-The committee meets twice a year, in spring and fall.
+The committee meets once or twice a year, as needed.

-Please note: Kiosque programming is already in place for Fall 2023 and all of 2024.
-The committee will meet in the spring of 2024 to select projects for 2025.
+Kiosque programming is already in place for 2025.
+The committee will meet in the spring of 2025 to select projects for 2026.

 What are the criteria for submitting a project?